-If you’re a fine dining establishment looking to test the waters of off-premise dining, try offering a small off-premise menu featuring only the items you know will travel well, and invest in upscale details like branded containers and good-quality napkins.
+If you’re a fine dining establishment looking to test the waters of off-premise dining by offering online ordering, try offering a small off-premise menu featuring only the items you know will travel well and invest in upscale details like branded containers and good-quality napkins.

 Why?
-Your guests are paying the same price for a menu item, but with takeout or delivery, they aren’t having any contact with your front of house, so you can try to extend your hospitality to a guest’s home in other ways.
+Your guests are paying the same price for a menu item, but with takeout or delivery, they aren’t having any contact with your front of house, so investing in higher quality takeaway items helps to show hospitality toward guests in a creative way.